efrecon/unforge/README.md

 ## Usage

-The behaviour of this script is controlled by a series of environment variables -- all starting by `UNGIT_` -- and by its command-line (short) options.
+The behaviour of this script is controlled by a series of environment variables -- all starting with `UNGIT_` -- and by its command-line (short) options.
 Options have precedence over the environment variables.
 Provided `ungit.sh` is in your `$PATH`, run the following command to get help over both the variables and the CLI options.

 ```bash
 ungit.sh -h